deejay189393/Streams-Prefetcher/README_WEB_UI.md

-# Stremio Streams Prefetcher - Web UI Version
+# Streams Prefetcher - Web UI Version

-A modern web-based interface for the Stremio Streams Prefetcher, making it accessible to all users through an intuitive browser interface with real-time monitoring and scheduling capabilities.
+A modern web-based interface for the Streams Prefetcher, designed to work with **Stremio addons**.
+Makes addon cache prefetching accessible to all users through an intuitive browser interface with real-time monitoring and scheduling capabilities.

 > **⚠️ IMPORTANT:** This tool is designed for **self-hosted addons only**.
 Running this against public addons will unnecessarily increase server load without any benefit, as public addons typically don't cache per-user.